Application Step 2

 The Forest School is located in Pinewood Forest—1065 Hood Road, Fayetteville, Georgia 30214.
 As part of our inquiry process, we are exploring multiple long term sites in Pinewood Forest to set the best location.
 We will announce long term plans as soon as details are finalized.

 If you want to learn more from a parent's perspective, check out Acton Academy cofounder Laura Sandefer’s blog for Acton Academy parents.

 If you want to explore deeply the principles of The Forest School, please read Unschooling Rules by Clark Aldrich and/or Courage to Grow by Acton Acadmey co-founder, Laura Sandefer, for the story of Acton Academy.

 We will add you to our email list and notify you with important updates.

-If you feel like The Forest School is the right fit for your family, after you have done your research—thoroughly reviewed our website and FAQ, read "Unschooling Rules" or "Courage to Grow," and viewed all recommended articles and videos from our Resources page—then we invite you to complete the online application and submit a short video introducing us to your family: Why do you want to be part of The Forest School?
+If you feel like The Forest School is the right fit for your family, after you have done your research—thoroughly reviewed our website and FAQ, read The Forest School blog, read "Unschooling Rules" or "Courage to Grow," and viewed all recommended articles and videos from our Resources page—then we invite you to complete the online application and submit a short video introducing us to your family: Why do you want to be part of The Forest School?
 What do you enjoy doing together?
 Or whatever you would like to share with us so that we can get to know you.